 - Hire and train thousands of customer service representatives in less than two weeks

 - Create a package of remedial materials that included consumer credit files across the bureaus, access to credit information, insurance coverage for out-of-pocket expenses connected to identity theft and web scans to comb affected Social Security numbers on the dark web.

 While the steps taken by Equifax appeared remarkably useful, it actually went downhill from there.
 Following the data breach notification, the stock prices of the company took a beating.
 Shortly, leading management directors such as the CEO, CIO and CSO resigned.
-In a span of two months, Equifax began to face more than 200 consumer class action suits as well as lawsuits from their shareholders and other financial companies.
+In a span of two months, Equifax began to face more than 200 consumer class action suits as well as lawsuits from their shareholders and other financial companies it was a Lessons for Equifax.
 When Equifax released their first-quarter report in 2018, it showed how it spent over $240 million to handle the data breach.
 Further, in 2019, Equifax agreed to reimburse $700 million to settle with the FTC, CFPB and the rest of the United States and territories.

 The data breach at Equifax was a watershed moment for the company.
 Despite the measures that it took to contain the incident, what made it into an absolute failure was how the company responded in the aftermath of the breach.
 When Equifax promptly reacted to the data breach, it made specific choices that eroded consumer trust entirely by weakening the perception of its capability, integrity and caring.
 The manner of response led to a judgment not just for the company but for the entire data brokerage sector as a whole.